Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 Other Requirements:

-- Every column/field must be delimited by a the same character.
+- Every column/field must be delimited by the same character.

 - While commas are a common delimiter,